 What is an influencer?

-Influencers are an extension of your referrer list, and you can indicate certain individuals who are influential in the sourcing of new clients.
+Influencers are an extension of your referrer list and you can indicate certain individuals who are influential in the sourcing of new clients.
 They are a different way of looking at your referrers and sources to understand better the relationship between parties and how involved they are in your business.

 It's up to the user to decide which segment makes the most sense based on the client situation with your firm.
-Depending on how your firm works, these levels can be defined based on total AUM, general sway in the marketplace, or a potential for your firm to join in business with another company.
+Depending on how your firm works, these levels can be defined based on total AUM, general sway in the marketplace or potential for your firm to join in business with another company.
+Influencer segments in Practifi come in three different stages; critical, important, and standard.
 Your Practifi administrator can add additional segments if you need to refine your segmentation further.

 Influencers can be managed and monitored from within your Practifi instance to keep a close eye on clients and prospects likely to bring new business into your firm.
 You can also draw analytics from your influencer list to easily see the relationships between important parties.